IhateCreatingUserNames2/SemanticVirus/README.md

 The way an AI selects, retrieves, weights, and integrates memories (or information from its world model) is not a secondary technical detail.
 It is a primary mechanism that will define its operational "consciousness," its sense of self (as a narrative construct), and its ability to engage in complex, coherent, goal-directed behavior.

+"consciousness" (whether human, AI, or something else) might be understood as a state achieved when a sufficiently complex system of "receptors, processors, and transmitters" learns to effectively "program" its own interactions with, and models of, that universal logic.

 how entropy could lead to emergent consciousness in a language model: